HarishHary/blink/deployments/README.md

 Every workload serves `/health/live`, `/health/ready`, and `/metrics` on port 8080.
 Readiness is per service - see [services](../docs/services/README.md); `event-matcher` for instance waits on both projections before it consumes.

 Every workload that runs an Ergo node additionally serves radar on port 9090 (`radar.port`, `RADAR_HOST`/`RADAR_PORT`): `/metrics` for its per-namespace control-plane series and `/health/ready`, which reports 503 while any namespace on that node is not ready.
-Alert merger runs no node and sets `radar: false`, so it has neither the port nor the scrape annotation.
+Alert merger runs no node and sets `node: false`, so it has neither the port nor the scrape annotation.
 The kubelet probes stay on 8080 on purpose - the controller Service is how executors resolve the Ergo cluster port, so a degraded namespace must not remove the pod from it.

 ```bash
 kubectl port-forward deployment/blink-controller 9090:9090 --namespace blink